 Business units create synergies

-Addtech has grouped its subsidiaries with similar customers, products and solutions into 16 business units under the 4 business areas to harness the benefits of the Group's networks of suppliers, customers and competence.
+Addtech has grouped its subsidiaries with similar products and solutions into 16 business units under the four business areas to harness the benefits of the Group's network of suppliers, customers and competence.
 Each business unit is led by a manager who often doubles as managing director of one of the constituent companies.
 The business unit manager and business area management support the subsidiaries through board work and in matters of a more operational nature.

 The main task of each business unit is to create exchanges between the subsidiaries to identify and capitalise on business opportunities in their respective market segments.
 Each unit has formulated its own vision for its market area or area of technology, and cooperation in the business units reinforces a broader and more customer-oriented business focus among the subsidiaries.
 The decentralised organisational model is dynamic and ready to accept new companies that contribute to growth and development.
 The business units help to further strengthen Addtech's positions in its selected market segments.

 On 1 April 2013, a minor reorganisation of the Life Science business area took place, with the companies in BioNordika Group being moved from the Diagnostics business unit to the Research business unit, which thereby also changed names to BioMedical & Research.
 The reorganisation is the result of the operational development of recent years in the Life Science business area, where acquired companies have created new contacts between the companies, providing new cooperation opportunities.

 Addtech depends on skilled, highly proactive employees, and its operations are designed to give these people scope to flourish.
 The decentralised organisation safeguards employees' interest in developing their capacity to assume increased responsibility in their own subsidiary or other parts of the Group.
 Further career opportunities in a listed company may also be important to motivated entrepreneurs who are considering selling their business operation, but want to continue leading their companies within the framework of a larger company.